Optical payload design for downlink quantum key distribution and keyless communication using CubeSats: Results

 \subsection{QKD Simulation}

-For the numerical simulations, the python package SatQuMA was modified\footnote{The code is available on the Github page \url{https://github.com/QuLab-IT/QuantSatSimulator.git}.} to implement the simplified BB84, described in \cite{Brougham2021,islam2022finite}.
-SatQuMA is an open-source software that models the four-state two-decoy BB84 protocol using WCPs in a downlink configuration.
-The secret key analysis for a three-state one-decoy described in \cite{Rusca2018,Rusca2018b} was added to simulate and optimize the SKR through a satellite overpass.
+For the numerical simulations, the python package SatQuMA was modified\footnote{The code is available on the Github page \url{https://github.com/QuLab-IT/QuantSatSimulator.git}.} to implement the simplified BB84, three-state and one-decoy described in \cite{Rusca2018,Rusca2018b}.
+SatQuMA is an open-source software that models the efficient BB84 protocol with four-state two-decoy using \acp{WCP} in a downlink configuration, described in \cite{Brougham2021,islam2022finite}.
+The 3-state protocol was chosen for its simpler setup, making it easier to meet the SWaP constraints.
+The simplified BB84 has been shown to achieve experimental secret key rates close to the ideal four-state BB84 implementation, showing that there is no performance loss by choosing this protocol \cite{Boaron_2018}.
+The secret key analysis for a three-state one-decoy described in was added to simulate and optimize the SKR through a satellite overpass.

 The chosen orbit path transits through the zenith, ensuring maximum coverage and visibility from the ground station.
 In Table \ref{tab:parameters}, the values used in the simulation are given.
 The satellite's sun-synchronous orbit is fixed to an altitude of 500 km and the downlink transmission is made by a laser source of 1550 nm of wavelength, a common choice for high-speed optical communication networks.
 The telescope aperture diameter of the transmitter is fixed to 4 cm as previously explained.
 For the ground station telescope, an aperture of 70 cm was chosen.
 The beam waist is set to be half the transmitter aperture diameter, as done in SatQuMA, so as not to clip too much of the Gaussian beam.
 This choice affects the system's performance, as a larger beam waist would lead to better signal strength and more efficient transmission.